 Close all prior day trading positions at least 10 minutes prior to 8:30 AM ET when the data is scheduled to be released.
 For this strategy we DO NOT take positions before the announcement, rather we do nothing until the NFP numbers are released.
 When that occurs the price will see a big rise or decline which typically lasts for a few minutes (sometimes more).
 During that initial move we do nothing, we just wait.

 For this strategy, use a 1-minute EUR/USD chart.

 Initial Move Establishes First Trade Direction

-Just after 8:30 AM ET the price will rise or fall rapidly, typically at least 30 pips or more within a couple minutes.
+Just after 8:30 AM ET the price will rise or fall rapidly, typically at least 30 pips or more within a couple of minutes.
 The bigger this initial move the better for day trading purposes.